Gazman-Dev/confident-corn.github.io/privacy.md

 ---
 layout: page
-title: About
+title: Privacy Policy
 permalink: /privacy/
 ---

-# Privacy Policy

-Last updated: [Date]
+Last updated: 8/1/2023

 Gazman Dev LLC ("us", "we", or "our") operates the Confident Corn mobile application (the "Service").